miyamo2/r2/README.md

 - Condition that specified in `WithTerminateIf` is satisfied.
 - Response status code is a `4xx Client Error` other than `429: Too Many Request`.
 - Maximum number of requests specified in `WithMaxRequestAttempts` is reached.
-- Exceeds the deadline for the `context.Context` passed in the argument
+- Exceeds the deadline for the `context.Context` passed in the argument.
+- When the for range loop is interrupted by a break.

 ### Options